Queen’s Crown Dental Supports Honolulu Marathon

 Come See Queen’s Crown Dental at The Honolulu Marathon

 We would be happy to see you at the event!
-Dr. Hall will be present at the convention and would be happy to answer any questions you may have, free consults!
+We’ll be present at the convention December 8 -10 am to 6 pm, December 9 - 9 am to 7 pm, and December 10 - 9 am to 5 pm and would be happy to answer any questions you may have, free consults!
 Please visit us at our booth to receive a little gift, enter our raffle for a free $300 electric toothbrush, and ask Dr. Hall any dental related questions you may have.
 Queen's Crown Dental is a full-service dental practice offering pediatric, cosmetic, restorative, sedation, and sleep dentistry.
 We’re proud to support the Honolulu Marathon by giving away items at the event to support dental health.Dr.
 Hall and the practice will attend the event to support our patients who are running.
 Come by and see us or contact us at 808-526-2800 for more details.